 For instance, in the UK, employees from minority communities in areas affected by the riots should maintain regular contact with their line managers, and be aware of internal escalation measures in the event that they are accosted or feel unsafe.

-Karla Gahan, head of resilience at Barnett Waddingham said: “On the wellbeing side, there will be a whole spectrum of people from those that are not bothered through to those that are quite fearful.
+Karla Gahan, head of resilience at Barnett Waddingham says: “On the wellbeing side, there will be a whole spectrum of people from those that are not bothered through to those that are quite fearful.

 “Risk managers should work with HR teams to help share valid local information as a vacuum of information will not help those that are fearful.
 This is a time for organisations to walk the talk about valuing the people that work for them.”

 Mike O’Halloran, director at Conduct Risk says that it is important to understand your employee demographics and to manage the concerns of individual employees.
 He adds: “Employees will all have families.
-An employer who discusses familial concerns - home addresses, wider family concerns and helps to share advice will be appreciated.”
+An employer who discusses familial concerns: home addresses, wider family concerns and helps to share advice will be appreciated.”

 “The aftermath will leave scars in the communities.
 CSR plans and community support initiatives may be both a force for good and revenue generation.
 This should also include the police and first responders.”